Institutional Asset Management

 Reduction in analyst hours spent on document reading [Placeholder]

-• Analyst hours redirected from document reading to decision-making and portfolio strategy
+• Analyst hours redirected from document reading to decision-making, portfolio strategy, and client communication -- the work that requires human judgment

 • Due diligence workflows previously requiring external research support handled entirely in-house

-• External research vendor spend reduced as internal analytical capability expanded [Placeholder]
+• External research vendor spend reduced as internal analytical capability expanded [Placeholder -- replace with real data]

 47